-Investment Adviser: Copeland Capital Management, LLC ("Copeland"), located at Eight Tower Bridge, 161 Washington Street, Suite 1325, Conshohocken, PA 19428, serves as investment adviser to the Fund.
+Investment Adviser: Copeland Capital Management, LLC ("Copeland"), located at 161 Washington Street, Suite 1325, Conshohocken, PA 19428, serves as investment adviser to the Fund.
 Subject to the authority of the Board of Trustees, the adviser is responsible for management of the Fund's investment portfolio.
-The adviser is responsible for selecting the Fund's investments according to the Fund's investment objectives, policies and restrictions.
+The adviser is responsible for selecting the Fund's investment objectives, policies and restrictions.
 The adviser was formed in July 2005 to provide investment advisory services, with a focus on dividend paying equity securities, to individual investors and more recently, institutional investors such as the Fund.
-As of December 31, 2017, the adviser had \$1.9 billion in assets under management.
+As of December 31, 2020, the adviser had \$2.6 billion in assets under management.

 Pursuant to an advisory agreement between the Fund and the adviser, the adviser is entitled to receive, on a monthly basis, an annual advisory fee equal to 0.75% of the Fund's average daily net assets.
-The Fund's adviser has contractually agreed to reduce its fees and/or absorb expenses of the Fund, until at least March 31, 2019, to ensure that total annual fund operating expenses after fee deferral and/or reimbursement (exclusive of any taxes, leverage interest, borrowing interest, brokerage commissions, expenses incurred in connection with any merger or reorganization, dividend expense on securities sold short, acquired fund fees and expenses or extraordinary expenses such as litigation) will not exceed 0.95% of the daily average net asset value of the Fund; subject to possible recoupment from the Fund in future years on a rolling three year basis (within the three years after the fees have been deferred or reimbursed) if such recoupment can be achieved without exceeding the lesser of the expense limitation in effect at the time of the deferral and at the time of the repayment.
-Fee deferral and reimbursement arrangements can decrease the Fund's expenses and boost its performance.
-A discussion regarding the basis for the Board of Trustees' approval of the continuation of the advisory agreement is available in the Fund's semi-annual shareholder report dated May 31, 2017.
-During the fiscal period ended November 30, 2017, the Adviser charged a management fee of 0.75% of the average net assets of the Fund.
+The Fund's adviser has contractually agreed to reduce its fees and/or absorb expenses of the Fund, until at least March 31, 2022, to ensure that total annual fund operating expenses after fee waiver and/or reimbursement (exclusive of any taxes, leverage interest, borrowing interest, brokerage commissions, expenses incurred in connection with any merger or reorganization, dividend expense on securities sold short, acquired fund fees and expenses or extraordinary expenses such as litigation) will not exceed 1.20% and 0.95% of the Fund's daily average net asset value of Class A and Class I shares, respectively, subject to possible recoupment from the Fund in future years on a rolling three year basis (within the three years after the fees have been waived or reimbursed, if such recoupment can be achieved without exceeding the lesser of the expense limitation in effect at the time of the waiver/expense reimbursement and the expense limitation in effect at the time of the repayment.
+Fee waiver and reimbursement arrangements can decrease the Fund's expenses and boost its performance.
+A discussion regarding the basis for the Board of Trustees' approval of the continuation of the advisory agreement is available in the Fund's semi-annual shareholder report dated May 31, 2020.
+During the fiscal year ended November 30, 2020 as a result of the contractual waiver of its advisory fees the Fund paid 0.00% of its average net assets in advisory fees to the Adviser.